 For supported systems (for example Bosch RAID, NetApp, DLA), use the default values.
 For another device see the documentation of this device.
 Start testing with small values.

-12.27.7 Moving an iSCSI system to another pool (Change pool...)
+12.25.7 Moving an iSCSI system to another pool (Change pool...)

-Main window > Devices > Expand > Compared a device from one pool to another within the same VRM device without any recording loss.
+You move a device from one pool to another within the same VRM device without any recording loss.

 To move: